Devligan/A-B-Testing/README.md

 ## ✅ Conclusion

 The test version underperformed across multiple key metrics but also resulted in more spending.
 Higher spend did not translate into improved results in other metrics.
-The control campaign is more efficient and should be preferred if higher spending is not the priority.
+The control campaign is more efficient and should be preferred over the test campaign.

 ## 📦 Tools Used